 Let’s Hear It For The Girls – A Celebration Of Women In STEM

-Women have come a long way since the days when they were unable to vote, buy a property or, even drive a car.
+Women have come a long way since the days when they were unable to vote, buy a property or, even drive a car to now when many of them are teaching STEM.
 In 2019, ten countries across the world have a female leader including the United Kingdom whose current Prime Minister, Theresa May, is the second woman in that position.

 Stemming male domination

-The book “WOMEN IN STEM” celebrates and highlights 20+ women in this field and their remarkable contribution.
+The book “WOMEN IN STEM” celebrates and highlights 20+ women in this field and their remarkable contributions.
 Women who changed science and the world.
-Pioneers in Science, Technology, Engineering and Math.
-Perfect for 6-12 year old kids.
+Pioneers in Science, Technology, Engineering, and Math.
+Perfect for 6-12-year-old kids.

 Glimpse of the BOOK: Table of Contents: